stargate/stargate-grpc-go-client/README.md

 ### Processing the result set

 After executing a query a response will be returned containing rows for a SELECT statement, otherwise the returned payload will be unset.
-The convenience function `ToResultSet()` is provided to help transform this response into a ResultSet that's easier to work with.
+The convenience function `ToResultSet()` is provided to help transform this response into a ResultSet that's easier to work with:

 ```go
 // Insert a record into the table